yherin/mark-the-date/documentation/project-description-structure.md

 ## On pressing 'Run Project':
 - Questions are chosen randomly and shown in a basic UI, with answer buttons.
 - The buttons record the answer and load the next question.
-- Score is locked to `System.out`.
+- Score is logged to `System.out`.
 - After 15 questions, program exits with code 0.

 ## Code quality